lucasmyers97/maier-saupe-lc-hydrodynamics/notes_on_restructuring.md

 ## What `NematicSystemMPI` and `NematicSystemMPIDriver` actually do

-### `NematicSystemMPI`:
+### `NematicSystemMPI`

 * `setup_dofs`
     - distributes fe
     - hanging node constraints
     - Dirichlet (if the simulation is running Dirichlet)
     - Internal fixed nodes (if freezing defects)
     - Sparsity pattern
     - Initialize matrix + rhs
     - Extra debug stuff that I need to get rid of.
 * `initialize_fe_field`
     - configuration_constraints for inital value boundary values + hanging nodes
     - interpolate solution, also set past solution to that value
     - two versions: one interpolates solution with boundary-values, one takes in solution from outside
 * `assemble_system`
     - have a whole slew of these which mix and match LdG vs MS and also time-stepping algorithms
 * `solve_and_update`
     - solves system for Newton step and updates current solution
 * `set_past_solution_to_current`
     - exactly what it says, mostly for data incapsulation
 * `find_defects`
     - calls external function to find defects
     - stores in internal defect points repository
     - creates object to return which has new defect points
     - converts from vector of deal.II points to vector of vectors (should fix this)
 * `calc_energy`
     - calculates each of the energy terms from the configuration
 * `output_defect_positions`
     - outputs to hdf5, some hinky stuff with distributed vector
 * `output_configuration_energies`
     - same as above, but for energies
 * `output_results` and `output_Q_components`
     - use deal.II dataout objects to do output on field configuration
 * `return_x`
     - lots of functions which return references to some private variable
 * `return_defect_positions_at_time`
     - searches defect positions for ones at specific times

-### `NematicSystemMPIDriver`:
+### `NematicSystemMPIDriver`

 * `make_grid`
     - makes grid based on input type, globally refines it

 ## Handling parameters for these simulations

 ### Parameter structs

 * Each object which has user-set parameters contains an internal struct which deals with those parameters.
 * Any direct parameter of the class is stored as a member of that struct.
 * Parameters which can be enumerated as options should be defined as `enum class` structures
 * If the object owns some other object which also has parameters, the parameter struct will have an instance of the owned object's parameter struct.
 * The parameter struct will have static functions `declare_parameters` and `get_parameters`.
     - The former takes a mutable reference to a ParameterHandler object, and is const.
     - It recursively declares the parameters for all object parameters.
     - The latter takes a const reference to a ParameterHandler object, is const, and returns an instance of the given parameter struct.
     - It recursively gets all relevant values from a parameter file.
 * For each enum class, the struct will also need to define a helper function which will parse a string input and give back a named enum.